 If your readers follow a link in a spam comment, they’ll be sorely disappointed when they land on an irrelevant or poor quality site.

-This disrupts their online journey and stops them achieving their objectives.
+This disrupts their online journey and stops them from achieving their objectives.
 It could also potentially result in them downloading malware or a virus to their computer.

 Google penalties from poor quality links